xster/flutter-wiki/Tree-hygiene.md

    Make sure it is tested.
 Consider using the code coverage tools to check that all your new code is covered by tests (see [[Test coverage for package:flutter]]).

+   Everything must be tested.
+If you think your PR should be exempt from requiring tests, please contact Hixie for an exemption.

    You must follow the guidelines described in the [[Style guide for Flutter repo]].
    Files must not have trailing spaces and the analyzer must not report anything.
    (See [[Using the Dart analyzer]]).